After treatment for a brain tumor, I thought our family had been through the worst. Unfortunately, I was wrong.

 We have been told that when a crisis occurs people will resort to any means in order to survive.
 In today's world, many people turn to alcohol, porn, or adultery in order to cope.
 All allow you to escape reality for a short period of time.
 In our case we hit the trifecta, but I will combine porn and adultery because in my mind (which for this article is what matters), they are completely linked.

 After enough time alone at night due to my sleep medication, my husband turned to looking at porn.
-This is not something I am proud of, but I am sharing the reality what happened when our family didn't deal with issues surrounding cancer.
+This is not something I am proud of, but I am sharing the reality of what happened when our family didn't deal with issues surrounding cancer.
 I must be honest, even when it is embarrassing.
-Porn is not what it was when I was growing up 40 years ago.
+Porn is not what it used to be when I was growing up 40 years ago.
 It is not a magazine tucked under the bed—it is online, constantly accessible, easily hidden, and virtually impossible to track unless you are watching your significant other as you would your child with software.
 Maybe I should have done that.
 I was too worried about myself at the time to do so.

 Read More From Patientslounge

 Over time he progressed from looking at pictures and videos to watching a webcam.
 This allowed some interaction, but he found quickly that the sites were geared toward making money.
 He knew better than to spend anything that could be tracked, so he moved to online chat sites.
 Again he was only looking to escape for a little while.
 This worked, too.
 He would wait until I took my medicine, then build his courage with the alcohol and go online.
-From this two different issues arose.
+From this, two different issues arose.
 He was able to set up one meet where he held a one-night stand with a woman he had met online.
 In addition, he formed a bond with another woman that he was not able to meet in person, but this was the one that brought things to a head.
 He engaged in cybersex frequently from what I found later, which, blessedly for us, I don't consider to be real sex.
 (Yes, there are differing opinions on this subject, but for my sanity and for my family I choose to keep my position that talking to someone about what you would do if you were together is just a fantasy.
 A fantasy is what he was looking for, anyway.)

 Over time he got sloppy and was caught with the girl he had formed a bond with.
 She was young (of age, but when you are my age anyone under 35 seems young), and he had all the time in the world to talk while I was asleep.
 He filled a place in her world that was easily paid with a few cute duck lip pictures of herself and a couple of pics in a swimsuit.
 He was able to avoid life on a constant basis until the night I caught him on the phone with her at 4am.